iPaper/sales-gpt/README.md

 ## Things to consider

-This is just the backend for handling provided csv files with url, id, and name headers(column names) only!.
+This is just the backend for handling provided CSV files with url, id, and name headers(column names) only!
 The information is returned in CSV format

 [Front-end repository](https://github.com/boop-bap/gpt/tree/TypeChat-page)